Great Valley Sequence: Formations

 The Great Valley Sequence contains several geologic formations.
 Because geologists studying this sequence in different areas have used different formation names over the years to describe the same packages of rocks, the nomenclature is complex and confusing.
-Parts of the sequence are well exposed at several places along a line of outcrops that extends for about 150 mi along the west side of the Sacramento and San Joaquin valleys (both of which make up the Great Valley of California).
+Parts of the sequence are well exposed at several places along a line of outcrops that extends for about 150 mi along the west side of the Sacramento Valley and San Joaquin Valley (both of which make up the Great Valley of California).
 These same rocks are also found in several deep wells in oil and gas fields located in the center of the valley.
 Geologists working these different areas independent of each other developed different sets of formation names for the different areas.
 Yet refinements in dating the ages of the different units has led to the realization that an interval of rock in one area may be exactly the same age as the rocks in another area, yet be referred to by a completely different formation name.